snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 A new version of the Beam Enrich can be found on [our Docker Hub repository](https://hub.docker.com/r/snowplow/beam-enrich/tags) under `0.4.0` tag.

-It contains newest Snowplow Common Enrich.
+It contains the newest Snowplow Common Enrich.

 ## Stream Enrich

 A new version of the Stream Enrich can be found on [our Docker Hub repository](https://hub.docker.com/r/snowplow/stream-enrich-kinesis/tags) under `0.22.0` tag.

-It contains newest Snowplow Common Enrich.
+It contains the newest Snowplow Common Enrich.

 ## Spark Enrich